WizGo

 What text should the watermark contain?

 Include three elements: purpose + recipient + date.
-For example "For X Bank 2026 mortgage only".
+For example "For Acme Bank 2026 mortgage only" or "For 123 Main St rental application — April 2026".
 The more specific, the harder to misuse.
-For website filings, use "For yourdomain.com ICP filing only".

 Where is the safest place to put the watermark?

 Tile mode is safest — text is laid diagonally across the whole image and cannot be cropped out.
 Corner watermarks are easily cropped away.
-For ID cards or bank cards, use tile + semi-transparent gray for both safety and legibility.
+For ID documents or bank cards, use tile + semi-transparent gray for both safety and legibility.

 Will my image be uploaded to a server?